 Understanding Gap's Unusual Options Activity

-Gap (NYSE:GPS) shares experienced unusual options activity on Monday.
-The stock price moved down to $27.32 following the option alert.
+Shares of Gap (NYSE:GPS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $29.25.

 - Option Type: SWEEP